 Once or twice a year, ask your older adult’s primary doctor to review the entire list of medications, supplements, and vitamins.

-Some may no longer be needed, or the dose could be lowered, so ask if each one is still required at the current dose.
+Some may no longer be needed, or the dose may be lowered, so ask whether each is still required at the current dose.

 4. Ask These Questions of Your Pharmacist or Doctor